UBC-MDS/-532_Group_22-R/README.md

 The development of this app is overseen by our wonderful DSCI 532: Data Visualizations II Instructor and the respective teaching assistants TAs (Analise, Andy, Chris, Afshin).
 A pictorial visualization of our proposed dashboard can be seen below.

 ![Tab 1](doc/design_mockup_tab_1.png "Tab 1 - Geographic Crime Comparisons")

 ![Tab 2](doc/design_mockup_tab_2.png "Tab 2 - Crime Time Trends")

 #### Installation

-From the root folder run the following commands to activate the environment:
+Make sure all dependencies are installed, then from the root folder run the following command to run the app locally:

-`conda env update -f group22env.yaml`

-`conda activate group22env`
+`RScript src/app.R`

+#### Dependencies

+Run the following commands in R to install the required libraries locally:

+`install.packages(c('dash', 'tidyverse', 'ggplot2', 'cowplot', 'here', 'ggthemes', 'remotes', 'spdplyr', 'plotly', 'rjson', 'devtools'))`

+`devtools::install_github('facultyai/dash-bootstrap-components@r-release')`

 #### Team Members
 - Cal Schafer